quentinstepniewski/OpenClassrooms_project2/README.md

 Data manipulation project based on WorldBank <a href='https://datacatalog.worldbank.org/dataset/education-statistics'>Edstats dataset</a>

+Use the data to rate countries based on their relevance for an online courses business establishment
-Proceed with a basic EDA
+* Proceed with a basic EDA

-Univariate analysis
+* Univariate analysis
+* Create a ranking dataset of countries based on chosen relevant indicators

 ## Assessed Skills: